SedanaYoga/unetradar/README.md

 # Segmentation of Radial Artery USG Images using Convolutional Neural Network for Artery Access Insertion
-Struggling with new stuff that called Deep Learning, lots of fun will smash my brain hahaha
+Struggling with new stuff that called Deep Learning.

 ## The Data